 I lived in Toronto for most of my life until my wife Karen and I relocated to the banks of the Trent River in Campbellford Ontario in June 2017.
 I often wonder why it took me so long to make the move.

 I am also an ultramarathon runner, long-distance cyclist, and seven-time Ironman triathlon finisher.
-I sometimes write about this pastime as well on my blog page.
 Archived posts from my old blog, Lyricycle, are available here.

 In what is left of my spare time, I record audio books at the CNIB.